Love & Hip Hop: Hollywood: Specials

 On October 12, 2015, VH1 announced that Love & Hip Hop: Out in Hip Hop, a round-table discussion moderated by T. J. Holmes of ABC News, would air on October 19, 2015.
 The special focused on the reality on being openly LGBT in the hip hop community, and coincided with the airing of the seventh episode "Truth", in which bisexual cast member Miles comes out to his ex-girlfriend Amber.
 The special garnered 1.5 million viewers, ranking #1 among women 18-49 in its time period.

 On July 3, 2017, three weeks before the season four premiere, VH1 aired Dirty Little Secrets, a special featuring unseen footage and deleted scenes from the show's first three seasons, along with interviews with the show's cast and producers.

 Distribution

 Love & Hip Hop: Hollywood episodes air regularly on VH1 in the United States.
-Episodes run from around 41–44 minutes and are broadcast in high definition.
-The series' episodes are also available on demand through the official VH1 website, as well as for digital download at the iTunes Store and Amazon.

-The show has never been released on DVD and episodes are currently only available on digital platforms.

-The show debuted in the UK in 2017 when the first two seasons were aired back to back on 4Music followed by the third and fourth seasons in 2018.
-Subsequent seasons premiered on Hayu.
-Additionally, the first five seasons are available on Hayu, with the third, fourth and fifth seasons released uncensored with the fifth season being uploaded in its entirety in July 2019.
-Beginning with season six, the show became available to UK viewers the same week as the US for the first time ever airing on Hayu.
-Previous seasons have been released months after the US airing.

-Every episode is available to stream through Paramount+.